kfjahnke/envutil/README.md

 whose ray is substantially different from the current pick-up location.
 What if it's projection to the source image plane lands outside the source image, or on the opposite edge (which can happen e.g. with full spherical source images)?
-To deal with this situation, you need to add code which recognizes and mends this problem, and you need code for each type of projection to handle such issues properly.
+To deal with this situation, you'd need to add code which recognizes and mends this problem, and you need code for each type of projection to handle such issues properly.
 Because this is all inner-loop code and introduces conditionals, it's detrimental to performance,